 Kew's compost heap is one of the biggest non-commercial heaps in Europe.

-- Kew makes 4,000 cubic metres of mulch a year.
-Because it doesn’t have to buy in mulch or take waste to landfill sites, this saves around £500,000 a year.
+Kew makes 4,000 cubic metres of mulch a year.
+Not having to buy in mulch or take waste to landfill sites saves around £500,000 a year.

 Peat-free compost at Kew